Basic problem solving in six steps

-- Identify: What is the problem?
-What is it that you want to change or sort out?
+What is the problem?
+Identify specifically what it is that you want to change or sort out.

-- Choose an option.
-This is not about being right or wrong, it is about choosing the best available option for this particular problem and giving it a try.
+After looking at the pros and cons of each option, one may jump out as the most likely for you.
+If not, just pick one!
+This is not about being right or wrong, it is about choosing the best available option for this particular problem and simply giving it a try.

-- Review.
 It is always worth taking time to review results.
 What is the learning?
 What if a similar problem presented itself?
-Would you do the same thing or are there other alternatives?
+Would you do the same thing again, or are there other alternatives?

 Keeping a log of how you handled particular problems, and the learning in relation to what worked and what you might do differently next time, will enhance your options, choices and sense of control over your life.